Poor shooting, turnovers result in UW women’s 60-50 loss to Colorado

-Tameiya Sadler returned from a two-game absence and led the Washington women’s basketball team with 14 points, but the Huskies dropped their second straight game and fell 60-50 at Colorado on Friday.
+Tameiya Sadler returned from a two-game absence and led the Washington women’s basketball team with 14 points, but the Huskies dropped their second straight game and fell 60-50 at Colorado on Friday in Boulder.

 Earlier this week, coach Jody Wynn said Sadler would have a minutes restriction considering she hadn’t played in three weeks due to a non-disclosed injury.